Zcash Wallets Compared 2026: Which One Should You Use?

 Pros:

-- Maximum Privacy: By running your own node, you ensure that no external party can analyze your IP address in relation to your IP traffic on the network.
+- Maximum Privacy: Running your own node ensures no external party can analyze your IP address in relation to your network traffic.

 - Censorship Resistance: Your node helps propagate the network, contributing to Zcash's decentralization.